gagle/node-argp/README.md

 	}})
 	```
 - __type__ - _String | Number | Boolean | Array_
   The type of the value.
 Default is a String.

   If the type is an Array, comma-separated values are automatically stored into an array and each element is converted to the type it represents.
+An alternative is to specify the option multiple times.

 	```javascript
 	.option ({ long: "name", argument: "ARR", type: Array })